molecule-one/m1wrapper-python/README.md

 from m1wrapper import MoleculeOneWrapper m1wrapper = MoleculeOneWrapper(api_token, 'https://app.molecule.one')
 ```
 - *api_token*: API token you'll need to authorize in our system.
-You can get
+You can
   generate yours at https://app.molecule.one/dashboard/user/api-tokens
 - *api_base_url* (optional): URI of the batch scoring service.
 Defaults to Molecule One's public
   server, but you will need to provide custom value if you're using a dedicated solution.